mainwp/mainwp/readme.txt

 = 4.1.5 - 3-18-21 =
 * Fixed: An issue with sending double Daily Digest email
-* Fixed: An issue with SSL verification feature when adding a child site
+* Fixed: An issue with the SSL verification feature when adding a child site
 * Fixed: An issue with the groups filter on the Manage Sites screen
 * Fixed: Multiple PHP notices
 * Updated: Sites table filters saves per user basis